AlexanderMoerseburg/BulkRNASeq/README.md

 Currently, we are using Salmon only for transcripts level, more tools will be used in the near future.

 Refere to our Makefile to prepare Salmon Index.
 See Prepare Reference section below.

-### Pathway/GO Analysis

-Edit PATHWAY entry in configfile to TRUE to use gage to run  pathway and GO analysis.
-You will need to edit the ORGANISM entry as well.
-Choose HUMAN or MOUSE.
-More organims will be included.

 ### Prepare Reference